xelemental/xelemental.github.io/_posts/2024-03-23-Winver-Reverse-Engineering-Patchwork-APTs-recent-go-implant.md

 ![image](https://github.com/xelemental/xelemental.github.io/assets/49472311/73ff6f5d-6343-4d78-be0f-049fafdc3635)

-Well, I was initially pretty much confused about the nomenclature of the implant which is `Apollo ` as per the security researchers tracking this threat group.
+Well, I was initially pretty much confused about the nomenclature of the implant, ' Apollo `, as per the security researchers tracking this threat group.
 Well, then it turns out the project path's name is Apollo.

 ![image](https://github.com/xelemental/xelemental.github.io/assets/49472311/89bf38f2-aba3-451e-9346-4a82b35825d4)

 ![image](https://github.com/xelemental/xelemental.github.io/assets/49472311/265ba517-0c8c-4dc7-9c95-73c3745af5f6)

 Thanks to PEStudio, for these details.
-Pretty impressive tool as always, it mapped a few artefacts making it clearer and giving a clear overview of the sample.
+It is a pretty impressive tool as always, it mapped a few artefacts making it clearer and giving a clear overview of the sample.
 Now, in the next sections of the blog, we will use IDA-Freeware to reverse engineer the implant binary.